rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/GrandmasDillPickles.rst

    Refrigerate (or let stand in a cool place) for at least 12 hours, but no longer than 18 hours.

-Day2
+Day 2
-^^^^
+^^^^^

 1. Prepare canner, jars and lids.
 2. Tie pickling spice in a square of cheesecloth, creating a spice bag.
-3. In a large stainless steel saucepan, combine remaining 8 cups (2 L) water, vinegar, remaining %cup (175 mL) pickling salt, sugar and spice bag.
+3. In a large stainless steel saucepan, combine remaining 8 cups (2 L) water, vinegar, remaining 3/4 cup (175 mL) pickling salt, sugar and spice bag.
 Bring to a boil over medium-high heat, stirring to dissolve salt and sugar.
 Reduce heat, cover and boil gently for 15 minutes, until spices have infused the liquid.
 4. Transfer cucumbers to a colander placed over a sink and drain.
 Rinse with cool running water and drain thoroughly.
 Pack cucumbers into jars to within a generous 1/2 inch of top of jar.
-Add 1 tsp mustard seeds, 1 1/2 fresh dill heads (or 1 tablespoons dill seeds or finely chopped dillweed) and 1 clove garlic, if using, to each hot jar.
+Add 1 teaspoon mustard seeds, 1 1/2 fresh dill heads (or 1 tablespoons dill seeds or finely chopped dillweed) and 1 clove garlic, if using, to each hot jar.
 Ladle hot pickling liquid into hot jar to cover cucumbers, leaving 1/2 inch